 Visit the College Board SAT Website or ACT Website to see upcoming SAT Test Dates and ACT Test Dates as well as registration deadlines.
 These websites can also help you find testing centers near you.

 Q: We’ve been hearing the term “test-optional” lately – what does that mean?

-I want to be sure all parents and students realize that “test-optional” college applications are only available for select schools, it is not across the board for all colleges and universities, despite it being a trending topic over the past few months.
+I want to be sure all parents and students realize that “test-optional” college applications are only available for select schools, it is not across the board for all colleges and universities, despite it being a trending topic over the past year.
 It also means that schools will scrutinize your GPA, extracurriculars, and other application details more thoroughly.

 Q: What kind of conversations are you having with parents and students about the “test-optional” trend?
 Is this something students should take advantage of and skip taking the SAT and ACT?

 There has been a lot of discussion during the pandemic about college application requirements, with some students indicating they would like to skip the test and only apply for test-optional schools.
 While this seems like a good way to avoid the stress of taking these standardized tests, and may be the right path for some students, there are other ramifications students and parents may not realize.
 SAT and ACT scores are often required for scholarships and class placement, and can open up additional opportunities for students.

 Q: Can you talk about some of the most common ways SAT or ACT scores are used in addition to college admission applications?

 Bright Futures – To qualify for a Bright Futures Scholarship from the State of Florida, a student must meet the required minimum score on either the ACT or SAT college entrance exam.
 The minimum scores must be met by June 30 of the high school graduation year.
 One of our biggest concerns is making sure students don’t miss out on the opportunity to qualify for Bright Futures because of misleading information about test-optional college admissions.